 The Solr wiki describes how to configure JMX support: http://wiki.apache.org/solr/SolrJmx.

 Install the Solr plugin at https://github.com/rbramley/Opsview-solr-checks into /usr/local/nagios/libexec/ The check_solr plugin was developed using Perl, so that it could be contributed back to Opsview.
 It requires the CPAN XML::XPath module (sudo cpan -i XML::XPath).
 The plugin includes usage instructions, check_solr -h which can also be viewed in Opsview by selecting the ‘Show Plugin Help‘ link beneath the Plugin drop down (see Figure 1).
-The -u option can be used to specify the URL path for multi-core set-ups.
+The -u option can be used to specify the URL path for multiple set-ups.

 Service check setup